blobtoolkit/blobtk/README.md

-# BlobToolKit Core (v0.1.2)
+# BlobTk (v0.1.2)

 ## About

-BlobToolKit Core contains a set of core functions used by BlobToolKit tools.
+BlobTk contains a set of core functions used by BlobToolKit tools.
 Implemented in Rust, these functions are intended to be accessible from the command line, as python modules and web assembly code for use in javascript.

 ## Installing